xianchaoxiu/LLM4FS/README.md

 ### Testing
-First, upload the description_LLM4FS.txt file in the prompt file and the Credit-G_200.csv file to the LLMs.
-Then, place the json file provided by the LLMs into the file with the path./data/classical/Credit-G/deepseekR1+RandomForest_output.json.
-Finally, run classical.py to obtain the performance test results.
+- Upload the description_LLM4FS.txt file in the prompt file and the Credit-G_200.csv file to the LLMs.
+- Place the json file provided by the LLMs into the file with the path./data/classical/Credit-G/deepseekR1+RandomForest_output.json.
+- Run classical.py to obtain the results.

 ### Citation